aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Crackling Energy has a [30 - 40%] chance to chain to an additional enemy. x1
 - Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds. x1
 - Each time Chain Lightning bounces, gain [1.5 - 3.0] Mana. x1
-- Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen. x2
-- Gain [20 - 40] of your Primary Resource for every 25% of your Life that you Heal. x1
+- Gain [20 - 40] of your Primary Resource for every 25% of your Life that you Heal. x0
 - Gain [25 - 30%] Movement Speed for 3 seconds after Teleporting. x2
 - Increases the Critical Strike Damage of Meteor and Fireball by x [20% - 40%].
 Double this bonus against Healthy enemies. x1
 - Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it. x1